Chapter 17: Shenandoah II: Leadership and Survival

 men to have gotten a feel for their surroundings.
 Everyone, both men and

-James Dossett was the point man and immediately took it upon himself to
+Dossett was the point man and immediately took it upon himself to

 maneuver toward the threat.
-He single handedly laid down covering fire,
+He single-handedly laid down covering fire

 while the men behind him spread out and took up firing positions.
 The